 Bots and the intelligent cloud

-Today, if a customer has question to ask then they will search for the answer on your company’s Frequently Asked Questions” (the ubiquitous FAQ) page.
+Today, if a customer has a question to ask then they will search for the answer on your company’s Frequently Asked Questions” (the ubiquitous FAQ) page.
 But what if the user is able to question loudly to a listening computer?

-The new feature of Microsoft’s Bot provides this facility: It allows you to transform your FAQ into a real bot, and deploy it in the Microsoft Azure cloud, available to all your customers on any device.
+The new feature of Microsoft’s bot provides this facility: It allows you to transform your FAQ into a real bot, and deploy it in the Microsoft Azure cloud, available to all your customers on any device.

-Eventually, by taking advantage of the massive data storage and mining capabilities available in the cloud, bots will get to know you, providing intelligent suggestions like, “While you’re on site with the customer, I’d suggest examining the engine gearbox, I’m seeing some early failures in other installs,” and learning from previous experiences: “Did the fix I suggested last time help?
+Eventually, by taking advantage of the massive data storage and mining capabilities available in the cloud, bots will get to know you, providing intelligent suggestions like, “While you’re on-site with the customer, I’d suggest examining the engine gearbox, I’m seeing some early failures in other installs,” and learning from previous experiences: “Did the fix I suggested last time help?